 Mastitis due to environmental pathogens, such as those commonly found in bedding material, has now become the “most common and costly form of mastitis in modern dairy herds” that have implemented standard mastitis control practices limiting the effect of contagious pathogens (Klaas and Zadoks, 2018).
 Teats of dairy cattle may be in direct contact with bedding materials for 40 to 60% of the day, making this an important potential source of exposure to opportunistic environmental mastitis pathogens (Tucker and Weary, 2004; Cook et al., 2005; Hogan and Smith, 2012).
 Work exploring how bedding materials relate to a cow’s risk of contracting mastitis has understandably focused on the most frequently used bedding materials and housing systems in the dairy industry.
 Currently, the most common type of dairy cattle housing for organic farms in Vermont is a tiestall barn, with freestall barns a distant second (Andrews et al., 2021).
 As consumer opinion about confinement housing of dairy cattle evolves and influences dairy policy, both the dairy industry and consumers are looking to move away from traditional housing systems which restrict cow movement (Barkema et al., 2015).
 Many smaller-scale organic dairy farmers in Vermont with aging facilities, and especially tiestall barns, may be looking to adopt a bedded pack system on their farms as a form of loose-housing (Andrews et al., 2021).
 These loose-housing structures are perceived to integrate well into pasture-based farm systems, and state and federal agencies in the U.S. are providing financial incentives for dairies to build these structures as part of manure management practices which improve water quality and contribute to soil conservation (USDA; Andrews et al., 2021).

 As interest in bedded packs grows, it is important to better understand milk quality, udder health and hygiene on farms using these housing alternatives.
 Understanding mastitis risk for cattle housed on bedded packs is especially important for organic dairy farmers, as they have limited effective options for treating intramammary infections (Ruegg, 2009).
 As mastitis-causing bacteria may thrive in the conditions found in composting bedded packs (Black et al., 2014), previous work studying mastitis risk and bedding would suggest bedded packs could pose a relatively higher risk for intramammary infections.
 Loose-housed cows continually add manure to the bedded pack, contributing both pathogenic bacteria (non-aureus staphylococci, Wuytak et. al., 2020; E. coli, Klebsiella spp., and Enterobacter spp., Eberhart, 1984; streptococci, Zadoks et al., 2005) and nutrients to the organic bedding material.
-Organic bedding material is more likely to have a higher bacteria count than inorganic bedding, such as sand, (Hogan et al., 1989; Rowbotham and Ruegg, 2016b), as it supplies nutrients and moisture which encourages bacterial growth.
-This could lead to higher concentrations of bacteria on teat skin for cows on bedded packs, because: 1) organic bedding is inherently associated with a higher number of bacteria on teat ends (Fairchild et al., 1982; Rowbotham and Ruegg, 2016b), and 2) a higher concentration of bacteria in bedding is related to a higher concentration of bacteria on teat ends (Hogan and Smith, 1997; Zdanowicz et al., 2004; Rowbotham and Ruegg, 2016b).
+Organic bedding material is more likely to have a higher bacterial count than inorganic bedding, such as sand, (Hogan et al., 1989; Rowbotham and Ruegg, 2016b), as it supplies nutrients and moisture which encourages bacterial growth.
+This could lead to higher concentrations of bacteria on teat skin for cows on bedded packs, because: 1) organic bedding (in general) is inherently associated with a higher number of bacteria on teat ends (Fairchild et al., 1982; Rowbotham and Ruegg, 2016b), and 2) a higher concentration of bacteria in bedding is associated with a higher concentration of bacteria on teat ends (Hogan and Smith, 1997; Zdanowicz et al., 2004; Rowbotham and Ruegg, 2016b).
 This higher concentration of bacteria on teat ends may put the mammary gland at an increased risk of infection, although limited evidence exists for this relationship (Neave et al., 1966; Pankey, 1989; Rowbotham and Ruegg, 2016a).